antaldaniel/old_music_dataobservatory_eu/content/post/2021-06-18-gold-without-rush/index.md

 *If open data is the new gold, why even those who release fail to reuse it?
 We created an open collaboration of data curators and open-source developers to dig into novel open data sources and/or increase the usability of existing ones.
 We transform reproducible research software into research- as-service.*

+{{% callout note %}}Most open data is not public, it is not downloadable from the Internet---in the EU parlance, “open” only means a legal entitlement to get access to it.{{% /callout %}}

 Every year, the EU announces that billions and billions of data are now “open” again, but this is not gold.
 At least not in the form of nicely minted gold coins, but in gold dust and nuggets found in the muddy banks of chilly rivers.
 There is no rush for it, because panning out its value requires a lot of hours of hard work.
 Our goal is to automate this work to make open data usable at scale, even in trustworthy AI solutions.

 {{< figure src="/media/img/slides/gold_panning_slide_notitle.png" caption="There is no rush for it, because panning out its value requires a lot of hours of hard work.
 Our goal is to automate this work to make open data usable at scale, even in trustworthy AI solutions." numbered="true" >}}

-Most open data is not public, it is not downloadable from the Internet – in the EU parlance, “open” only means a legal entitlement to get access to it.
+Most open data is not public, it is not downloadable from the Internet---in the EU parlance, “open” only means a legal entitlement to get access to it.
 And even in the rare cases when data is open and public, often it is mired by data quality issues.
 We are working on the prototypes of a data-as-service and research-as-service built with open-source statistical software that taps into various and often neglected open data sources.

 We are in the prototype phase in June and our intentions are to have a well-functioning service by the time of the conference, because we are working only with open-source software elements; our technological readiness level is already very high.
 The novelty of our process is that we are trying to further develop and integrate a few open-source technology items into technologically and financially sustainable data-as-service and even research-as-service solutions.